 My interests include art, aviation, gadgets, history, photography, politics, social media, and travel.

 "You Have to Be Different, Great, or First" -Loretta Lynn

 Freelance writers like me have been using social media longer than most companies since we learned that they were effective tools for communication with our peers and helped to get out the word about our work.

-While I have yet to hold a corporate position as a social media manager, I am a skilled user of Twitter, Facebook, Google+, Tumblr, Pinterest, Foursquare, Instagram, Foodspotting, Reddit, and other social media sites.
+I am a skilled user of Twitter, Facebook, Google+, Tumblr, Pinterest, Foursquare, Instagram, Foodspotting, Reddit, and other social media sites.
 I am capable of setting up social sites from scratch; monitoring and maintaining online conversations from web and mobile dashboards; analyzing metrics and insights; and knowing how to cultivate engagement around a brand.

 Here are links to just a few of my social media accounts:

 “I write entirely to find out what I’m thinking, what I’m looking at, what I see and what it means.” —Joan Didion